ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks: Related Work

-In a parallel line of research, several works have proposed design strategies to reduce a network's number of parameters~\cite{wu2016squeezedet,inceptionv4,howard2017mobilenets,ErFNet2018, Sandler_2018_CVPR}.
+In a parallel line of research, several works have proposed design strategies to reduce a network's number of parameters~\citep{howard2017mobilenets,shuffle_2018_ECCV,ErFNet2018, Sandler_2018_CVPR,inceptionv4,wu2016squeezedet}.
 Again, while more compact networks can indeed be developed with these mechanisms, they impose constraints on the network architecture, and thus do not allow one to simply train a given compact network.
 Furthermore, as shown by our experiments, our approach is complementary to these works.
-For example, we can improve the results of MobileNetV2~\cite{Sandler_2018_CVPR} by training it using our expansion strategy.
+For example, we can improve the results of MobileNets~\citep{howard2017mobilenets,Sandler_2018_CVPR} by training them using our expansion strategy.

-Here, in contrast to the above-mentioned literature on compact networks, we seek to train a \emph{given} compact network with an arbitrary architecture.
-This is also the task addressed by {\it knowledge transfer} approaches.
+Here, in contrast to the above-mentioned literature, we seek to train a \emph{given} compact network with an arbitrary architecture.
+This is also the task addressed by knowledge transfer approaches~\citep{heo2019overhaul,ABdistill,hinton2015distilling,pkt_eccv,romero2014fitnets,tian2019crd,YimJBK17,Zagoruyko2017AT}.
 To achieve this, existing methods leverage the availability of a pre-trained very deep teacher network.
-In~\cite{hinton2015distilling}, this is done by defining soft labels from the logits of the teacher;in~\cite{romero2014fitnets},~\cite{Zagoruyko2017AT} and~\cite{YimJBK17} by transferring intermediate representations, attention maps and Gram matrices, respectively, from the teacher to the compact network; in~\cite{pkt_eccv} by aligning the feature distributions of the deep and compact networks.

 In this paper, we introduce an alternative strategy to train compact networks, complementary to knowledge transfer.
-Inspired by the theory showing that over-parametrization helps training~\cite{AroraCH18,45820,pruningsurvey,allen2018learning,allen2018convergence}, we propose to expand each linear layer in a given compact network into a succession of multiple linear layers.
-Our experiments evidence that training such expanded networks, which can then be compressed back algebraically, yields better results than training the original compact networks, thus empirically confirming the benefits of over-parametrization.
+Inspired by the theory showing that over-parameterization helps training~\citep{allen2018learning,allen2018convergence,AroraCH18,kawaguchi2018generalization,pruningsurvey,sankararaman2019impact,rethinking}, we expand each linear layer in a given compact network into a succession of multiple linear layers.
+Our experiments evidence that training such expanded networks, which can then be contracted back algebraically, yields better results than training the original compact networks, thus empirically confirming the benefits of over-parameterization.
+Our results also show that our approach outperforms knowledge distillation, even without using a teacher network.